 Steer them in the right direction

 When it comes to self-improvement, it is our duty as parents to help nudge our kids in the right direction.
 We set resolutions, not because there is anything innately wrong with us, but because there is always room and reason to learn and grow.
-In this respect, Dr. Thomas recommends that parents be cautious about resolutions that may be unhealthful or harmful to kids.
+In this respect, Dr. Thomas recommended that parents be cautious about resolutions that may be unhealthful or harmful to kids.

-If your child is overly concerned with body image and wishes to set a goal to lose weight, it might be a good time to steer your child in a different direction,” she says.
+If your child is overly concerned with body image and wishes to set a goal to lose weight, it might be a good time to steer your child in a different direction,” she said.
 “You can also discuss ways to turn that goal into something healthier (e.g., finding ways to eat healthy rather than focus on weight, or finding ways to be more accepting of oneself).”

 Tell us: what resolutions are your kids making for 2020?